Whether an Orlando condo makes sense as an investment — the upside, the HOA math, and the financing catch most buyers miss.

 A great-looking condo in a poorly funded association is a bad investment hiding in plain sight.
 I read the HOA financials before I let a client get attached. — Mourad Elbanna

 Since Florida’s post-Surfside law took effect, condo buildings three stories or taller must complete a milestone structural inspection and fully fund their reserves (a SIRS).
 That has pushed HOA dues and one-time special assessments up in older buildings — and it’s now the single most important thing to check before buying a condo as an investment.
 Always pull the association’s milestone status, reserve study, and assessment history before you write an offer.
+If that regime gives you pause, fee-simple townhomes sit outside it — we compared the two in the townhome version of this question.

 Run the numbers on cap rate, not gut feel: net the rent against dues, taxes, insurance, and a vacancy allowance.
 Newer, well-funded buildings near job centers (downtown, Lake Nona, Dr. Phillips) tend to rent reliably; older waterfront buildings can carry surprise assessment risk.
 Check the association’s rental rules too — some cap the number of leased units or set minimum lease terms that kill a short-term strategy.
 Browse current Orlando condos to see the spread.